Electricity (Orchestral Manoeuvres in the Dark song): Legacy

-Erasure bandleader Vince Clarke (formerly chief songwriter of Depeche Mode and Yazoo) told the BBC, "When I was 18 or 19 I heard a single called 'Electricity' by Orchestral Manoeuvres in the Dark.
+"Electricity" was influential on artists including Depeche Mode and Simple Minds.
+Original Depeche Mode bandleader, Vince Clarke (later principal songwriter of Yazoo and Erasure), told the BBC, "When I was 18 or 19 I heard a single called 'Electricity' by Orchestral Manoeuvres in the Dark.
 It sounded so different from anything I'd heard; that really made me want to make electronic music, 'cause it was so unique."
 The song was a fixture in the DJ sets of Duran Duran's Nick Rhodes; bandmate John Taylor cited it as an early influence on the group.
 The track has also impacted artists such as Alphaville, No Doubt, Ministry's Al Jourgensen, Take That's Gary Barlow, and Nation of Language, whose formation it directly inspired.
 "Electricity" and its cover art were highly influential on the parallel music and graphic design careers of Brett Wickens (co-founder of the groups Spoons and Ceramic Hello).
 BBC Radio's Steve Lamacq has named the "wonderful" song as his inspiration to become a radio DJ, noting that he wanted to afford air time to similar, "curious" music.

 "Electricity" has been praised by other musicians.
 Ted Ottaviano of Book of Love, a band heavily influenced by OMD, said, "I've never heard anything so simple and sophisticated all at the same time...
 [It's] one of my all-time faves."
 Mute Records founder Daniel Miller wrote, "I remember thinking, 'My God, that's an amazing pop song'."
-Philip Oakey of the Human League called it a "brilliant single", while Simple Minds frontman Jim Kerr commented, "I bought it and played it nonstop...
-I was downright jealous to be honest."
-David Balfe of The Teardrop Explodes described "Electricity" as an "electronica classic" that is "known and loved by us all".
+Philip Oakey of the Human League called it a "brilliant single", while David Balfe of The Teardrop Explodes referred to an "electronica classic" that is "known and loved by us all".

 The track has been covered by artists including NOFX, Apoptygma Berzerk and MGMT.
 Q argued that "The Kids Aren't Alright", by punk rock band the Offspring, "borrows heavily" from the song; the magazine pointed to NOFX's punk cover of "Electricity" as evidence.
 In its various releases, the track has been ranked among the best of 1979, 1980 and 1981.
 In May 1980, ZigZag readers voted it one of the top 20 singles of the past year.
 It has since appeared in lists such as Electronic Sounds "100 Greatest Electronic Tracks of All Time", Radioeins' "100 Best Electronic Songs", Classic Pops "Top 40 New Romantic Songs", and Radio X's "20 Best Singles Released on Factory Records".
 "Electricity" was also featured in the Rough Trade article, "Liverpool in 20 Songs".